 -Coordinate FY-FRI's as directed.

-Eagle Guides also receive a stipend as well as a FREE class credit for first time Eagle Guides.
+Eagle Guides also receive a stipend as well as two FREE credit hours for first time Eagle Guides.

 Eagle Guides main role is to serve as a resource for first year students and guide them through any challenges they might face in their first semester.
 Sound Interesting?
-Application and Interviews will be conducted in the Spring Semester.
+Applications and interviews will be conducted in the Spring Semester.
 If you have any questions feel free to contact the FYCS office at 865-471-3589 or email firstname.lastname@example.org.